KIT-HYD/geostatistics_lecture/exercises/fitting/README.md

 ### Range vs effective range

-Remind the difference between the model parameter *range*, denoted as **a** here, and the effective range of the variogram (and the data) itself *r*.
-As you know from lectures, a := r for a spherical a := r/3 for a exponential and a := r/2 for a Gaussian model.
+Remember the difference between the model parameter *range*, denoted as **a** here, and the effective range of the variogram (and the data) itself *r*.
+As you know from the lectures, a := r for a spherical, a := r/3 for a exponential, and a := r/2 for a Gaussian model.

 ## Task 3